 Your Braces Are Taking Away Your Confidence

 Braces can hinder your confidence in many ways, including with their appearance.
-They can be uncomfortable to wear, leaving the wearer with a feeling of insecurity and even self-consciousness due to the metal that covers the mouth.
+They can be uncomfortable to wear, leaving the wearer with insecurity and even self-consciousness due to the metal covering the mouth.
 The bars and brackets on the braces can make speaking normally difficult in some patients and even make them shy away from social engagements.

 Braces Complicate Your Life